-A hydrocele is an abnormal accumulation of fluid most commonly occurring in the scrotum in men or the labia majora in women:
+A hydrocele is an abnormal accumulation of fluid most commonly occurring in the scrotum in men, or the labia majora in women:

-• A communicating hydrocele is similar to a hernia except that the sac connecting the abdomen to the scrotum or labia majora contains only fluid rather than abdominal contents.

-A noncommunicating hydrocele is a collection of scrotal fluid that is isolated from the abdomen.
-This type of hydrocele is caused by an imbalance between secretion, absorption, and drainage of fluid in the scrotal sac.
-Increased scrotal fluid secretion may be caused by local inflammation from bacteria or viruses, whereas poor absorption commonly results from thickening of the sac or lymphatic malfunction.
-Noncommunicating hydroceles are the most common type of hydrocele globally, affecting more than 30 million men and boys (WHO 2013a).
+- A communicating hydrocele is similar to hernias except that the sac connecting the abdomen to the scrotum or labia majora only contains fluid, rather than abdominal contents. - A noncommunicating hydrocele is a collection of scrotal fluid that is isolated from the abdomen.
+This type of hydrocele is caused by an imbalance between secretion, absorption and drainage of fluid in the scrotal sac.
+Increased scrotal fluid secretion may be caused by local inflammation from bacteria or viruses, while poor absorption commonly results from thickening of the sac or lymphatic malfunction.
+Noncommunicating hydroceles are the most common type of hydrocele globally, affecting more than 30 million men and boys (WHO 2013).